AbhangGulvady/Instech-Test/README.md

 of creating a class/list to hold series of database connection information in a collection in the future for better clarity and maintainability.

 IServiceCollection Extensions:
-- AddControllerswithJsonOptions:
-- This extension method configures the controllers to use JSON options,
-	- such as setting the property naming policy to camel case and ignoring null values during serialization.
+- AddControllerswithJsonOptions: This extension method configures the controllers to use JSON options, such as setting the property naming policy to camel case and ignoring null values during serialization.

-Have seperate extension methods for adding all AddScopedServices and AddSingletonServices to keep the Program.cs clean and organized.
+- Have seperate extension methods for adding all AddScopedServices and AddSingletonServices to keep the Program.cs clean and organized.
 In case, there are more , add them in extensions for better separation of concerns and maintainability.

+- AddAuditMessaging for checking for feature flag value and implementation based on Inmemory or use Azure Service Bus.

-WebApplication Extensions: MigrateAuditContext:
+- WebApplication Extensions: MigrateAuditContext:
 Have seperate folders for Extensions, Services and Repositories with interface abstraction to keep the project organized and maintainable.